authorgambel/DiaKEM_G7/README.md

 ## What is this modified app?
 To extend and limit the functionality of the original Dexcom G7 app, this version of the G7 app was created.

+# Problems?

+Open up an issue and explain what your problem is.